Barbequing Recipes

 While grilling, baste with marinade.

-Heat (to boiling) leftover marinade and serve with bread for dipping.
+Heat (to boiling for 5-10 minutes) leftover marinade and serve with rice or bread for dipping.

 Tips